-Ashley Medical Center Nursing Home is a small hospital-based nursing home located in Ashley, North Dakota.
+Ashley Medical Center Nursing Home is in Ashley, North Dakota, a city with a total of 1,150 people.
 With an overall grade of A-, this facility is among the higher-graded nursing homes we looked at.
-In fact, this nursing home is one of the top 50 nursing homes in North Dakota.
+In fact, we ranked this nursing home in the top 25 percent of all nursing homes in the country.
 Scroll down to find this facility's category grades, which are also strong.
 It is hard to poke holes in this place's profile.

 Ashley Medical Center Nursing Home